knarbmakes/ifworldscollide/README.md

 When moving a formation, the units must start AND end their overall movement in base contact.

+### Movement

+Units may move freely through friendly units, but not through enemy units.
+Terrain may also block movement, and must either be scaled vertically or circumvented around, both costing additional movement.
+Use common sense in terms of measuring micro-details, keep the game moving.

 ### Attacks

 #### Choosing a Target